zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Miranda says, “If only we had a snow cone machine.”
 A “snow cone” (cone) is a paper cup that has small pieces of flavored ice, us ually ice that is chopped up in very small pieces and then has colored, sweetened l iquid poured over it, a kind of sugar that is poured over it.
 You’ll sometimes s ee snow cones sold at outdoor events during the summertime.
 Miranda thinks that t hey could make their own snow cones, but Luca wants instead a “hot toddy” (t oddy).

 A “hot toddy” is a hot drink made with some kind of  alcohol, such as rum or whiskey, added to hot water, honey or sugar, and pe rhaps some other kind of flavoring.
 Miranda says, “No way!
 Do you think the frozen yogurt store is still open at this hour?”
 “Frozen yogurt” (yogurt) is a d essert similar to ice cream, but it’s made with yogurt instead.
 Luca says, “You do k now that it’s the middle of winter, right?”
-“The middle of winter” means that i t is in one of the cold months, such as January, February, or March.
+“The middle of winter” means that it is in one of the cold months, such as January, February, or March.

 Miranda says, “I know, but I can’t help it.
 I need to cool off.”
 Miranda is hot for some reason, and therefore she needs “to cool off.”
 She needs to lower her body temperature.
 Luca asks, “Hot flashes again?”
 A “hot  flash” (flash) is when you suddenly feel very hot even though the temperature in the room or outside has not changed.
 “Hot flashes” are something that happe ns sometimes to women who, when they get older, go through something call ed “menopause” (menopause).
 It’s a certain time of a woman’s life when her body’s hormones begin to change.
 I won’t explain it all here.